Bosnia: The last Plan steam in Europe

 - Visit to the KREKA mining company's railway operation and repair plant in Bukinje,

-- Mine visits in Sikulje and Dubrave with regular 33s shunting in front of long coal trains, we take a second 33 into the mine for prestressing services,
+- Mine visits in Sikulje and Dubrave with regular 33s shunting in front of long coal trains,

 - Use of the mine locomotives up to the state railway transfer station,